jefffhaynes/BinarySerializer/README.md

 serializer.Serialize(stream, derivedClass);
 ```

-Note that we're using properties and fields interchangeably as they are treated equivalently by the serializer.
+Note that properties and fields are used interchangeably as they are treated as equivalent by the serializer.

 ### Binding ###

 The most powerful feature of BinarySerializer is the ability to bind attributes to other fields in the object graph.
-Using the available attributes this approach can allow for interop with complex formats and protocols.
-One of the simplest examples of this is field length binding.
+Using the available attributes this approach can support complex formats and protocols.
+One of the simplest examples of binding is field length binding.

 ```c#
 public class Person